joelwk/chanscope-knowledge-agents/README.md

 - **Content**: toxicity, relevance, uniqueness, influence
 - **Forecast**: event probability, confidence bounds, reliability

+## Integration with Agentic Systems

+The Knowledge Agent is designed to serve as a backend for AI agents and agentic systems through its API layer:

+### 1. Agent Integration Patterns
+- **Direct API Consumption**: Agents can directly query the API endpoints
+- **Memory Augmentation**: Results can be stored in agent memory systems
+- **Decision Support**: Analysis can inform agent decision-making processes
+- **Autonomous Monitoring**: Agents can set up scheduled queries for monitoring

+### 2. Agent Capabilities Enabled
+- **Contextual Understanding**: Deep understanding of 4chan discussions and trends
+- **Pattern Recognition**: Identification of emerging patterns and anomalies
+- **Temporal Awareness**: Understanding of how topics evolve over time
+- **Cross-Reference Analysis**: Connecting related discussions across threads and boards

+### 3. Implementation Examples
+- Autonomous monitoring agents that alert on specific patterns
+- Research agents that can explore and analyze specific topics
+- Trend analysis agents that track evolving narratives
+- Verification agents that cross-check claims across multiple sources

 ## Supported Models
 The project supports multiple AI model providers:
 - **OpenAI** (Required): Default provider for both completions and embeddings